PoloMag/paper-magnetic-profiles/README.md

 ### Columns

-The columns name for the `Instantaneous.txt` dataset are as follows (the units are indicated between square brackets):
+The columns name for the `Instantaneous.txt` and `Instantaneous-varH.txt` datasets are as follows (the units are indicated between square brackets):

 * `f[Hz]`: AMR cycle frequency
 * `H_max[T]`: maximum applied field (actually is $\mu_0 H$, where $\mu_0$ is the magnetic permeability of free space)